Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 - HTML - for the structure of the website
 - CSS - for the layout and presentation of the website
 - JavaScript - for the website interaction
-- GitHub - creation and storate of the repository
+- GitHub - creation and storage of the repository
 - GitPod - code editor (code commited and pushed to GitHub)